sohaildani/RemindMe/README.md

 <img src="ic_launcher.png" align="right" />
 #RemindMe
->A task Reminder Material Design app
+>A Perfect task Reminder Material Design app

 RemindMe is app used for setting the reminders for taking pills on time .

 ##Examples where to use the app
 - Setting reminders so that you can take pills on time.
 - When on one is there to remind you a task.
+- To get you ready for an emergency meeting or something else.

 <img src="as.png" align="right" />